intersystems-community/webterminal/readme.md

 import
 ```

-Now, in `build` folder you will find `CacheWebTerminal-v*.xml` file ready to import.
+Now, in `build` folder you will find `WebTerminal-v*.xml` file.
 Every time you
-changes is ready to be tested, just run `gulp` command and import generated XML into Caché.
+changes is ready to be tested, just run `import`.

 Integration and WebTerminal's API
 ---------------------------------